Why librarians are amazing in times of crisis - and how we have all evolved

 The reality of law tech adoption

-Regardless of Twitter anecdotes, a recent survey by the University of Oxford (March 2020) also suggested that law firms are falling behind on law tech adoption.
-They found that take-up of many forms of lawtech are modest in England and Wales, and especially so for technology assisted by AI.
+Regardless of Twitter anecdotes, a survey by the University of Oxford (March 2020) also suggested that law firms are falling behind on law tech adoption.
+They found that the take-up of many forms of law tech is modest in England and Wales, especially so for technology-assisted by AI.
 Lawyers are also not receiving training, “only a minority of respondents had received generic training relevant to lawtech”.